Fluoreszenzmikroskopische Aufnahme von Darmbakterien

 Infection Biology

-Microbial communities consisting of bacteria, fungi and viruses colonize all surfaces of the human body.
-They are referred to in their entirety as the microbiome.
-The composition of the microbiome varies between individuals and also within an individual in the course of life.
-Important influencing factors at the beginning of life are the mode of birth and diet, later the intake of antibiotics and medication as well as long-term diets, the state of health, but also sport and stress play a role.
-In recent years, a large number of studies have begun to investigate the extent to which the microbiome and its changes actively contribute to our health and the development of diseases.
-For various diseases, it has been shown in animal models and clinical studies that certain changes in the microbiome influence either the development or the course of e.g. chronic inflammatory bowel diseases or susceptibility to infections.
-This has led to the development of novel microbiome-based therapies that are currently being investigated in animal models and clinical studies.
+Microbial communities consisting of bacteria, fungi, and viruses colonize all surfaces of the human body.
+These communities are collectively referred to as the microbiome.
+The composition of the microbiome varies between individuals and also within a single individual over the course of a lifetime.
+Key influencing factors at the beginning of life include mode of birth and diet.
+Later in life, the use of antibiotics and other medications, long-term dietary habits, health status, and sport and stress also play a role.
+In recent years, numerous studies have investigated the extent to which the microbiome and its changes contribute to our health and disease development.
+In animal models and clinical studies, it has been demonstrated that certain changes in the microbiome influence the development or course of, for example, chronic inflammatory bowel diseases, or susceptibility to infection.
+This has led to the development of novel microbiome-based therapies, which are currently being investigated in animal models and clinical studies.

-Prof. Strowig's department uses interdisciplinary approaches from microbiological, immunological and bioinformatic methods to gain a molecular understanding of the complex interactions between the intestinal microbiome and the host.
-The knowledge that can be gained from this forms an important cornerstone for the development of new individual prevention and therapy approaches.
-The close cooperation between the MHH and HZI at the CiiM will enable research results from basic research to be transferred more directly into practice in the future.
-One example is the successful establishment of a microbiome analysis platform, which is essential for researching the influence of the host's microbiome on its susceptibility to infections and has already been used for various patient cohorts (RESIST-SeniorIndividuals, LöwenKIDS).
-Another example is the identification of specific microbiome components that can be used in preclinical models to prevent colonization with disease-promoting bacteria.
+Till Strowig’s department takes an interdisciplinary approach, combining microbiology, immunology, and bioinformatics to develop a molecular understanding of the complex interactions between the gut microbiome and the host.
+This research provides a vital foundation for developing personalized prevention and treatment strategies.
+Close collaboration between the MHH and the HZI at the CiiM will enable research findings from basic research to be translated more directly into practice in the future.
+One example of this is the successful establishment of a microbiome analysis platform.
+This platform is crucial for studying how the microbiome influences a host's susceptibility to infections, and it has already been utilized for various patient groups (RESIST-SeniorIndividuals, LöwenKIDS, and RheumaVOR).
+Another example is identifying specific microbiome components that can be used in preclinical models to prevent colonization by disease-promoting bacteria.

 Prof Dr Till Strowig